gustavodido/gustavodido.github.io/index.md

 - **Chaos**: chaos engineering is a good practice when designing systems.
 However, these things are red flags for me: no prioritization, lack of vision, no technical awareness, bad attitude, no structure in place, power disputes, unclear expectations, unclear roles, unclear administrative processes and etc.
 - **Comfortability**: the basic attrition to change, without change we can't improve.
 - **Incompetence**: this is not related to performance.
 People that don't want to improve or don't have the right attitude, should not be tolerated.
-- **Careless**: it does matter if it is about the code, the product, the equipment or a single email.
+- **Careless**: it does not matter if it is about the code, the product, the equipment or a single email.
 If you do something, do with care.

 ### 1:1s

 This is the best moment that I have to connect with you and get to know you a little bit more.
-If we are working together, we probably going to have a recurrent 1:1 meeting.
+If we are working together, we are probably going to have a recurrent 1:1 meeting.
 My focus is completely on you during this session and I truly expect the same from you.
 In this conversation it is nice to:

 - Share things we like, don't like and our feelings.
 - Check if our expectations are clear and we are on the right direction.
 - Talk about anything that we want, it can be work and it can be the new puppy that is chewing the furniture.
 - Exchange _feedback_.

-I rather be listenning to you, but don't worry, I will take the initiative if it is needed.
+I rather be listening to you, but don't worry, I will take the initiative if it is needed.

 ### Meetings